Managing users properly is one of the most important things you can do to keep your Linux server secure.

 %sudo ALL=(ALL:ALL) ALL

-Let's break down those ALLs:
+Let’s break down that last line:

 usermod -aG sudo ivan